JetBrains/MPS-extensions/docs/extensions/shadowmodels.md

 Rules are repeatedly applied on the output up to 10 times.
 If rules are then still applicable, the generation fails.

+Conflicting reduction rules don't cause the generation to fail.
+They behave in the same way as in the MPS generator.
+The first applicable rule is used.
+If they are part of the same mapping configuration the order of the rules is relevant.
+If they are part of different mappings configurations it is undefined which rule is used.

 ### Weaving Rules

 Weaving rules are used to insert an additional node as a child to an output node.